Binary Optimal Control Of Single-Flux-Quantum Pulse Sequences: Introduction

 In this paper we introduce a binary optimal control problem to determine the manner in which to apply pulse sequences to the SFQ circuit so that gates are realized to high fidelity.
 In this work we focus on controlling only a single qubit.
-We model the control as a binary vector of fixed size, where each element of the binary vector represents the decision to apply a pulse to the SFQ circuit.
-To solve the optimal control problems with binary variables there are several standard approaches: genetic algorithms \cite{ga1,ga2,ga3}, the branch and bound algorithm \cite{b2,b3,b1}, and annealing \cite{nahar1986simulated}.
-Genetic algorithms have already been utilized for finding pulse sequences in the SFQ problem\cite{mcdermott2018quantum}, but a quality solution is not guaranteed.
+We model the control as a binary vector of fixed size, where each element of the binary vector represents the decision to apply a pulse, or no to apply a pulse, to the SFQ circuit.
+Note that the SFQ architecture only provides two control options in each time interval: either apply a pulse with predefined amplitude and duration, or not apply a pulse, i.e., a pulse with zero amplitude.
+Since we are deciding on a collection of fixed amplitude pulses to realize a gate, rather than a pulse in which the amplitude varies in time, the popular GRAPE \cite{khaneja2005optimal} algorithm is not directly applicable.
+To solve the optimal control problems with binary variables there are several standard approaches: genetic algorithms \cite{ga1,ga2,ga3}, the branch and bound algorithm \cite{b2,b1}, and annealing \cite{nahar1986simulated}.
+Genetic algorithms have already been utilized for finding pulse sequences in the SFQ problem~\cite{mcdermott2018quantum}, but a quality solution is not guaranteed.
 To the best of our knowledge annealing has not been applied to the SFQ problem, but like genetic algorithms, would not guarantee a quality solution.
 Branch and bound on the other hand does offer a notion of finding a quality solution of the binary optimal control problem.
 However in practice a large amount of binary variables will make the method computationally intractable.
-In this paper we introduce a first-order trust-region method that is computationally tractable, and finds pulse sequences that realize the H and X gates.
+In this paper we introduce a first-order trust-region method that is computationally tractable, as exemplified by optimizing pulse sequences for realizing H and X gates.

 The paper is outlined as follows: In Section \ref{s:2} we introduce a truncated modal expansion for Schr\"odinger equation to model a quantum system of one qubit, and the Hamiltotian we use to model a SFQ quantum circuit using SFQ pulses.
 In Section \ref{s:adjointgrad} we introduce the optimal control problem for the SFQ quantum circuit; here, we define the objective function of the optimal control problem that is the sum of an gate infidelity term and a leakage suppression term.
 This objective function balances the interests of realizing gates to high infidelity, while also suppressing leakage to the guard states.
 In Section \ref{s:trustregion} we introduce a first-order trust-region method to solve the SFQ optimal control problem.
 In Section \ref{s:experiements} we solve the optimal control problem to realize two quantum gates to high fidelity: the H and X gate.
 In addition, we explore how the tip angle, which we define in the paper, impacts gate realization.
 In Section \ref{s:conclusions} we summarize our findings.